 KING’S LYNN TO MIDDLETON TOWERS

-To navigate through the route, kindly make use of the navigational icons located below that correspond to each part of the route.
+To navigate the route, kindly use the navigational icons below, which correspond to each part of the route.

 King’s Lynn Station

-Then in 1871, several companies collaborated to create a more durable station, resulting in the present-day terminal we now witness.
+In 1871, several companies collaborated to create a more durable station, resulting in the terminal we see today.

 The recently built station now has two island platforms, each with four dead-end lines.